 What’s going out?

 This list is usually much longer than the previous one, unfortunately!
 Using your paycheck stubs, bills, bank statements, and credit card statements, list your expenditures for a typical month in two columns: Fixed Expenses and Discretionary Expenses.
 Your fixed expenses normally include payroll deductions, rent or mortgage, property taxes, insurance, car payment, utility bills, credit card payments, and savings.
 Your discretionary expenses would normally include things like groceries, gasoline, eating out, clothing, hair care, memberships, and entertainment.
 Now you see where the money is going.
 Financial tools do exist that can alleviate some of the burden.
 There are a number of free and paid budgeting software programs that can easily help you manage your budget.
-One of my favorite ways to manage my budget is with this budgeting spreadsheet I created years ago.
-You can download it for free by clicking on that link.
-The directions are included when you sign up for my newsletter.
+One of my favorite ways to manage my budget is through Personal Capital.
+It’s free to sign up and you can manage online, on your tablet or on your phone.
+It’s simple, easy & effective if you are serious about tracking your spending.

 What’s the Difference?